-Please be reminded that it is the obligation of a student's parent/guardian to maintain complete and accurate upto-date emergency contact information and to update all medical information, for the safety and wellness of an individual student and the school community.
+Please be reminded that it is the obligation of a student's parent/guardian to maintain complete and accurate up-to-date emergency contact information and to update all medical information, for the safety and wellness of an individual student and the school community.

-It is recommended that parents/guardians read and discuss the following section.
-Education regarding antihazing will be provided to students and staff annually.
+\It is recommended that parents/guardians read and discuss the following section with their student(s).
+Education regarding anti hazing will be provided to students and staff annually.